VINAYAK9669/Learn_HTML/README.md

 <h1>&#9733; Learn HTML</h1>

 - In this we will learn how we can create and style the table using HTML and CSS
-- Here in this, the file name called EXERCISE ON TABLE is given in which 4 execrises are mentioned
+- Here in this, the file name called EXERCISE ON TABLE is given in which 4 exercises are mentioned
-- If you work on these 4 exercises then we can learn most of the important things related to table.
+- If you work on these 4 exercises then you can learn most of the important things related to HTML table.

 > Let's Get Started